Ali Ertürk

 Ali Maximilian Ertürk (born September 1980) is a neuroscientist, inventor, and artist living in Munich, Germany.
 He is the director of a new Helmholtz Institute of Intelligent Biotechnologies (iBIO) in Munich since July 2019 and professor at the medical faculty.
-After his undergraduate study at Bilkent University in Ankara, he joined Max-Planck-Institute for Neurobiology for his PhD and Genentech Inc. for postdoctoral research.
+After his undergraduate study at Bilkent University in Ankara, he joined the Max-Planck-Institute for Neurobiology for his PhD and Genentech Inc. for postdoctoral research.

 His is known for invention of DISCO tissue transparency technology and deep learning based analysis of large 3D images in biomedicine.
 The methods collectively target to analyze cellular and molecular details of whole organs and bodies.
-Ertürk is full (W3) Professor of the Ludwig Maximilian University of Munich and affiliated also with the University of Rochester.
-He founded AI-driven biotechnology company Deep Piction in 2022 with the aim of creating novel targeted therapies at an accelerated pace to treat life-threatening illnesses such as cancer, Alzheimer's disease, and heart conditions.
+Ertürk is full (W3) Professor of LMU Munich and affiliated also with the University of Rochester.
+He founded the AI-driven biotechnology company Deep Piction in 2022 with the aim of creating novel targeted therapies at an accelerated pace to treat life-threatening illnesses such as cancer, Alzheimer's disease, and heart conditions.